 Do you believe you or someone in your family was treated unfairly by a police officer and the interaction may have been recorded on a body worn or dashboard camera?
+Were you in an accident and wish to review camera footage?
 You may be entitled to review the video.

 State law also provides a process to obtain a copy of the video.
 In order to obtain a copy of the video, you must first file a Petition For Release seeking a court order.
 A copy of the Petition For Release can be found at

 .
 Once the Petition For Release has been filed a copy of the Petition should be served by certified mail on the

 Police Attorney’s office

 CMPD Police Attorney’s Office